saona-raimundo/saona-raimundo.github.io/_posts/2026-06-16-Modelling an Assignment Problem in Answer Set Programming.md

 max_work(W, 5) :- worker(W), not has_max_work_explicit(W).
 ```

-> Worker 1 can have a maximum work load of 10.
+> Worker 1 can have a maximum workload of 10.

 ```prolog
 max_work_explicit(w(1), 10).
 ```

-Then, we can enforce this maximum work load as follows.
+Then, we can enforce this maximum workload as follows.

 > Every worker can not work more than their max_work.